-No, these are not recent comments from Sen. Jeff Sessions (R-AL), Steve King (R-IA) or even Donald Trump.
-These were the words of Harry Reid in 1993 when he introduced an immigration enforcement bill, which, among other things, reaffirmed the original and proper reading of the 14th Amendment and qualified the birthright citizenship clause to exclude those born here from illegal alien parents.
+No, these are not recent comments from Sen. Jeff Sessions, R-Ala., Steve King, R-Iowa, or even Donald Trump.
+These were the words of Harry Reid in 1993 when he introduced an immigration enforcement bill that, among other things, reaffirmed the original and proper reading of the 14th Amendment and qualified the birthright citizenship clause to exclude those born here from illegal alien parents.

 Fast-forward one generation, and the costs of not fixing this loophole have been incalculable.
-And yet not only have Democrats eschewed sanity as it relates to this issue, most of the pseudo-conservative talking heads are balking at proposals—most recently from Donald Trump—to fix this loophole.
+And yet not only have Democrats eschewed sanity on this issue, most of the pseudo-conservative talking heads are balking at proposals — most recently from Donald Trump — to fix this loophole.

 Myth: Unconditional birthright citizenship is guaranteed by the Constitution under the 14th Amendment.

-Fact: Actually, the prevailing interpretation of the citizenship clause—now used to grant automatic citizenship to children of both parents who are illegal aliens—is unconstitutional.
+Fact: Actually, the prevailing interpretation of the citizenship clause — now used to grant automatic citizenship to children two parents who are both illegal aliens — is unconstitutional.
 Section 1 of the 14th Amendment states, “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”
 Everyone agrees with the basic concept of birthright citizenship as plainly stated in the first part of this clause.
-But in addition to the requirement that a child be born on American soil, the plain reading of the citizenship clause adds another requirement: “…and subject to the jurisdiction thereof…” As we all know, there are no superfluous clauses in this tightly drafted document we call the U.S. Constitution.
-Clearly, the framers were drawing some limitation beyond simply being born on American soil.
+But in addition to the requirement that a child be born on American soil, the plain reading of the citizenship clause adds another requirement: “… and subject to the jurisdiction thereof …” As we all know, there are no superfluous clauses in this tightly drafted document we call the U.S. Constitution.
+Clearly, the framers were drawing a limitation beyond simply being born on American soil.

-Fortunately we need not speculate about their intent.
+Fortunately, we need not speculate about their intent.
 The intent of the framers was crystal clear.
-The purpose of this amendment was to overturn the Dred Scott case and ensure guaranteed citizenship to all former black slaves born in American, and likely living here for generations.
-At the same time they wanted to limit citizenship to those subject to our jurisdiction, which excludes those who are not legal permanent residents of this country and certainly illegal aliens.
+The purpose of this amendment was to overturn the Dred Scott case and ensure guaranteed citizenship to all former black slaves born in America and likely living here for generations.
+At the same time, the framers wanted to limit citizenship to those subject to our jurisdiction, which excludes those who are not legal permanent residents of this country and certainly excludes illegal aliens.

 The 1866 Civil Rights Act, which was the forerunner to the 14th Amendment, reads as follows: “All persons born in the United States, and not subject to any foreign power, excluding Indians not taxed, are hereby declared to be citizens of the United States.”
 Anyone who is here illegally or on a temporary visa is still subject to the jurisdiction of his or her own country of origin.

-Myth: You must amend the 14th Amendment in order to change the citizenship law.
+Myth: You must amend the Fourteenth Amendment in order to change the citizenship law.

-Fact: As noted above, requiring that one parent be a legal permanent resident, “subject to the jurisdiction thereof,” is exactly what the 14th Amendment means.
+Fact: As noted above, requiring that one parent be a legal permanent resident of the United States, “subject to the jurisdiction thereof,” is exactly what the Fourteenth Amendment means.
 No case law has ever determined this to mean anything else.
 In Elk v.
-Wilkins 112 U.S. 94 (1884), the Court denied a bid for citizenship from an individual who was born on an Indian Reservation and moved to non-reservation territory in the U.S. Law Professor John Eastman has an impressive and concise analysis of the case law on the citizenship clause and proves incontrovertibly that any limitation on birthright citizenship (such as requiring that one parent be a permanent resident) would not need be enacted through a constitutional amendment.
+Wilkins, 112 U.S. 94 (1884), the court denied a bid for citizenship from an individual who was born on an Indian reservation and moved to non-reservation territory in the U.S. Law Professor John Eastman has an impressive and concise analysis of the case law on the citizenship clause and proves incontrovertibly that any limitation on birthright citizenship (such as requiring that one parent be a permanent resident) would not need to be enacted through a constitutional amendment.